gabigor1/project-one/README.md

 ## Learnings

-This was my first project, I learned so some much about functions how they work, how they can do more than communicate, it should be interact with other’s functions.
+This was my first project, I learned so some much about functions, how they work and how they can do more than communicate, it should be interact with other’s functions.
 Also, I learned a lot about lopping and conditionals to make events happen.